dzankov/CoLearn/README.md

-# ArrheniusColearn
-Conjugated machine learning for the Arrhenius equation.
+# Conjugated QSPR models for reaction